-The Master of Arts degree program in Clinical Mental Health Counseling is designed to meet the educational requirements for licensure as a professional counselor.
-Students majoring in Clinical Mental Health counseling gain a solid foundation in community building along with the ethics and values it takes to work in a school setting.
-With a curriculum based in the Jesuit tradition, Xavier shapes students into trustworthy, confident, problem-solving school counselors with an aptitude to change the lives of young people forever.
+The Master of Arts in Clinical Mental Health Counseling is designed to meet the educational requirements for licensure as a professional school and clinical counselor.
+Students in the clinical counseling program benefit from direct service counseling activities with individuals and/or groups, supervised activities in the area of diagnosis and treatment of mental and emotional disorders and face-to-face meetings with on-site PCC licensed supervisors.
+With a flexible curriculum based in the Jesuit tradition, Xavier shapes students into trustworthy, ethical, problem-solving school and clinical counselors.

 We invite applications from students with a bachelor's degree and a solid academic background.
 You may begin the program in the summer, fall, or spring term.

 To apply for official acceptance as a degree-seeking student, submit the following application materials online to the Office of Graduate Admission:

 - Completed online application (choose Counseling, then Clinical Mental Health)